dankamongmen/scblockchain/doc/networking.md

 ## RPC protocol

 Each message is a 64-bit NBO length in bytes, followed by a Cap'n Proto rpc::Call message of that size.
-See src/proto/rpc.capnp for details.
+See [catena.capnp](src/proto/catena.capnp) for details of the Catena messages, and [rpc.capnp.h](https://github.com/capnproto/capnproto/blob/master/c%2B%2B/src/capnp/rpc.capnp.h) for details of the Cap'n Proto RPC .